chalk/chalk/readme.md

 - `inverse`- Inverse background and foreground colors.
 - `hidden` - Prints the text, but makes it invisible.
 - `strikethrough` - Puts a horizontal line through the center of the text. *(Not widely supported)*
-- `visible`- Prints the text only when Chalk is enabled.
+- `visible`- Prints the text only when Chalk has a color level > 0.
 Can be useful for things that are purely cosmetic.

 ### Colors